lafita/qs-align/README.md

 Apache Maven is a software project management tool.
 More information about Maven and instructions on how to install it can be found at https://maven.apache.org.

 ### Contact

 If you have any questions or problems, you can [post a new issue](https://github.com/lafita/qs-align/issues/new) in this repository.

 ### Cite this work

-If you find this tool useful for your research project, please consider citing:
+If you found this tool useful for your research, please consider citing:

 >Lafita A. Assessment of protein assembly prediction in CASP12 & Conformational dynamics of integrin α‐I domains.
 ETH Zürich.
 2017;99.(available at: https://doi.org/10.3929/ethz-a-010863273)

-Additionally, you can cite this repository with the URL https://github.com/lafita/qs-align.
+You can also cite this repository with the URL https://github.com/lafita/qs-align.

 Thanks!